backtrace-labs/umash/smhasher/HOWTO-SMHASHER.md

 either `0001-Hook-UMASH-in-rurban-s-SMHasher.patch` or
 `0001-Hook-UMASH-in-demerphq-s-SMHasher.patch`.

+Reini Urban's fork has more up-to-date hashes to compare with, and includes additional "end-to-end" hash table speed tests.
+Yves Orton's fork is still interesting for its more extensive statistical testing.

 The `demerphq` fork does not build cleanly.
 One has to execute `make_smhasher` to generate the `VERSION.h` file.
 Although the script fails, it's after generating that file, which suffices for `build.sh`